-Parliament regularly issues Eurobarometer surveys of public opinion, monitoring citizens’ expectations, concerns, common trends and national differences.
+Parliament regularly issues Eurobarometer surveys on public opinion, monitoring citizens’ expectations, concerns and voting intentions.

 A dedicated series of Parliament Eurobarometer surveys is gauging Europeans’ interest in the 2019 elections and their opinions on the European project.
 Detailed post-election analyses will complete this series to improve understanding of European citizens’ voting behaviour.